 My husband and I like to travel and enjoy the outdoors.
 These pictures were taken boating with the manatees at Crystal River in Florida, in Hawaii (scuba diving at Makaha), and seeing the sites in Egypt.

-In 2011 I made the move from Chicago to Sioux Falls, SD where I am working as an Assistant Professor teaching developmental biology at Augustana College.
-Well, we are well into our fourth SD winter.
-With the exception of that crazy ice storm last year it has not been much worse than Chicago!
+In 2011 I made the move from Chicago to Sioux Falls, SD where snow season is, indeed, underway.
+I am working as an Assistant Professor teaching developmental biology at Augustana University.
+We are well into our fifth SD winter.
+With the exception of that crazy ice storm a couple of years ago, it has not been much worse than Chicago!
 And, so far at least, we've had above average temperatures.

 One of the best parts of moving north has been that I have gained a real appreciation for the “seasons”.
 People asked me for years in Florida “Don’t you miss not having seasons?” and until